America's Vaccine Safety Watchdog

 (iii) A parent, guardian, person in loco parentis, or physician statement that the child has had varicella disease.

-(a) Have received 4 doses of any appropriate diphtheria vaccine, 3 doses if the first dose was received on or after the seventh birthday and, if a dose was not received within the last 10 years, a booster dose.
+(a) Have received 4 doses of any appropriate diphtheria vaccine - 3 doses if the first dose was received on or after the first birthday.

-(b) Have received 4 doses of any appropriate tetanus vaccine.
-3 doses if the first dose was received on or after the seventh birthday and, if a dose was not received within the last 10 years, a booster dose.
+(b) Have received 4 doses of any appropriate tetanus vaccine - 3 doses if the first dose was received on or after the first birthday.

 (i) Two doses of any appropriate live measles vaccine received after the first birthday, not less than 28 days apart.